-\textbf{Clustering.} As a crucial variable in deep learning, updates directly determine the directions of updating in the model, while Byzantine attackers usually prefer to tamper { updates} with abnormal directions and magnitudes. {The traditional clustering approaches directly use updates as inputs, and cosine similarity as metric \cite{nguyen2021flguard}, causing informative redundancy and blurring obvious features, especially in deep learning models (e.g., LeNet~\cite{lecun1989backpropagation}, ResNet~\cite{He_2016_CVPR}), and yielding false positive and negative frequently.
-Since cosine similarity measures the difference in directions, and clients with various behaviors tend to have differences in updates directions, we take computing pairwise cosine similarity $\cosm$ as a method for capturing and extracting features (i.e., $\cosm$ and Euclidean distance being the input and the metric of DBSCAN, respectively).
-We find that this method can be used to distinguish the updates effectively.
-However, when the model converges, even semi-honest clients may have updates in different directions.
-For example, under Gaussian Attack (GA), once the malicious and semi-honest clients are not distinguished, the accuracy of the global model will drop sharply to the level of the initial training.
-To solve this issue, we replace cosine similarity with adjusted cosine similarity, where directions and magnitudes of updates can be captured at the same time.
-Since the proposed optimization uses SignSGD to align magnitudes of updates, computing cosine similarity on it naturally provides the same effect on clustering as adjusted cosine similarity.
-In the following, we describe the process of our clustering.} We first extract features (different update directions with magnitudes) - calculating the pairwise adjusted cosine similarity matrix , and then use it as the input for clustering, greatly reducing the rate of false positives.
-Commonly, the cosine similarity of two vectors is obtained by first calculating the dot product of the vectors and then dividing them by the product of their respective L2-norm.
-Since encoding updates $\hat{\gradients}_t^i\in\{-1, +1\}^{np}$ to $\overline{\gradients}_t^i\in\{0, +1\}^{np}$, inspired by~\cite{riazi2019xonn}, we compute XOR of $\overline{\gradients}_t^i$ with $np-2p$, which is equivalent to the results of dot product of $\hat{\gradients}_t^i$, where $p$ is the counted number of set bits.
+\textbf{Clustering.} As a crucial variable in FL, updates determine the directions and magnitudes of updating in the model, while Byzantine attackers introduce abnormal updates. {Traditional clustering approaches directly use updates as inputs, and cosine similarity as metric~\cite{nguyen2022flame}, causing informative redundancy and blurring obvious features, especially in deep models (e.g., ResNet~\cite{He_2016_CVPR}), thereby producing frequent false positives and negatives.
+Since the adjusted cosine similarity measures the difference in directions and magnitudes of updates at the same time, we use the pairwise adjusted cosine similarity $\cosm$ as a method for extracting features, i.e., $\cosm$ and $L_2$ distance, used as the input and the main metric of DBSCAN, respectively.
+We find that this method is effective in distinguishing the updates because 1) calculating $\cosm$ (feature extraction) is equivalent to reducing the informative redundancy of updates to improve the clustering accuracy.
+2) Using it to calculate the pairwise $L_2$ distance can expand the pairwise differences which are not clearly computed by $\cosm$.
+Thus there is a more clear density difference between honest and malicious updates.
+3) By subtracting the mean updates, $\cosm$ helps to account for reducing the influence of non-iid, allowing for a more accurate comparison of clients' updates.
+4) When the model converges, using cosine similarity is inappropriate because even semi-honest clients have updates in different directions.
+For example, under a Gaussian Attack (GA), the malicious and semi-honest clients become indistinguishable.
+The accuracy of the global model drops sharply to the level of the initial training.
+We provide concrete examples in Appendix~\ref{sec:advofcosm} to demonstrate the advantages of using $\cosm$.
+Note that this advantage is more notable when the cryptographic tools are not optimized.} Since the proposed optimization uses SignSGD to align the magnitudes of updates, computing cosine similarity on it naturally provides the same effect on clustering as adjusted cosine similarity.